pavelkazhgin/pavelkazhgin/README.md

-Header

 ### About me

-I'm Node.js developer with a passion for cryptocurrency, energy and trading.
+I'm Full-Stack JS developer with a passion for cryptocurrency, energy and trading.

 ### Languages and Tolls